Zate/ControlsAssessmentSpecification/control-11/control-11.2.rst

 .. list-table::

 	* - **Metric**
-	  - | The ratio of inventoried but incomplete traffic flow rules to the total set of traffic
+	  - | The ratio of inventoried but incomplete traffic flow rules to the total set of traffic flow rules.
+If M3 > 0, there are configuration items in the inventory no longer configured in the device's configuration.
-	    | flow rules.
 	* - **Calculation**
 	  - :code:`M6 / M4`